All Products

 role: leader

-alibabacloud.com/compute-qos: default #Specify teh ACS QoS class.
+alibabacloud.com/compute-qos: default # Specify the ACS QoS level.

-alibabacloud.com/gpu-model-series: <example-model> ##Specify the GPU model.
+alibabacloud.com/gpu-model-series: <example-model> ## Specify the GPU model.

 alibabacloud.com/hpn-type: "rdma"